hyperdriveguy/pokelds/CONTRIBUTING.md

 ## If You Do Not Want Your Changes to Assume the MIT License

+Note that if you don't want your changes under the MIT License, they are less likely to be

 ### Code

-If you have added a whole file or more than 200 lines of code:
+If you have added a whole file or more than 200 lines of code in a row:

 ```assembly
 ; Made by <your name>